steroman/flask-planets/README.md

 ### Prerequisites

-These are the tools you need to have installed on your machine for the app to work and to play around with the API.
+These are the tools you need to have installed on your machine for the app to work and to play around with the API:

 - Root permissions, to install and configure some tools
 - [A GitHub account](https://github.com/join "Link to the GitHub sign up page"), to clone the repository